Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Atlassian blends Atlas (mythology) with Olympian

-- Asana uses Sanskrit word as metaphor
+- Asana uses a Sanskrit word as metaphor

 Invented + Meaningful morphemes: